Recycling Product News Logo

 Best practices for the placement of disc screen components

-Shaft bearings should be mounted outboard of the screen frame where material cannot get into the bearing seals.
-The shaft assemblies should be equipped with UHMW plastic dust seals located on the outside of the frame, the intent being to minimize fugitive dusting around the shaft where it passes through the frame.
+Shaft bearings should be mounted outboard of the screen frame, where material cannot get into the bearing seals.
+The shaft assemblies should be equipped with UHMW plastic dust seals located on the outside of the frame, with the intent of minimizing fugitive dusting around the shaft as it passes through the frame.
+Modular side sheets and covers are often used to facilitate easy maintenance access and protect the screening equipment, contributing to both durability and efficiency.

 It is common to drive one rotor shaft directly from a gearbox and then drive the other shafts from the first shaft with inter-rotor drive chains.
 Due to the shock loads that can develop in a disc screen, it is best to limit the number of shafts driven from any one drive to eight or less.
 Disc screens should have slow-speed switches on the last roll in any drive sequence.